Higgs boson, renormalization group, and naturalness in cosmology: Conclusions and discussion

-We have also shown the naturalness of the gradient and curvature expansion in this model, which is guaranteed within the conventional perturbation theory range of SM, $\lambda/16\pi^2\ll 1$, and holds in the whole range of the CMB compatible Higgs mass (\ref{range}) -- the latter property being a consequence of the asymptotic freedom of the above type.
-This result is achieved by the background field resummation of weak field perturbation theory leading to the replacement of the fundamental Planck mass in the known cutoff $4\pi M_P/\xi$ \cite{BurgLeeTrott,BarbEsp} by the effective one.
-Partly (modulo corrections to inflaton potential, which are unlikely to spoil its shape) this refutes objections of \cite{BurgLeeTrott,BarbEsp} based on the analysis of scattering amplitudes in EW vacuum background.
-Smallness of the cutoff in this background does not contradict physical bounds on the Higgs mass originating from CMB data for the following reasons.
-Determination of $M_H$ of course takes place at the TeV scale much below the non-minimal Higgs cutoff $4\pi M_P/\xi$, whereas inflationary dynamics and CMB formation occur for $\lambda/16\pi^2\ll 1$ below the {\em running} cutoff $\Lambda(\varphi)=4\pi\varphi/\sqrt\xi$.
-It is the phenomenon of inflation which due to exponentially large stretching brings these two scales in touch and allows us to probe the physics of underlying SM by CMB observations at the 500 Mpc wavelength scale.
+We have also demonstrated the naturalness of the gradient and curvature expansion in this model, which is guaranteed within the conventional perturbation theory range of SM, $\lambda/16\pi^2\ll 1$, and which holds in the whole range of the CMB compatible Higgs mass (\ref{CMBmass}) -- the latter property being a consequence of the asymptotic freedom of the above type.
+This result is achieved by the background field resummation of weak field perturbation theory, leading to the replacement of the fundamental Planck mass in the known cutoff $4\pi M_{\rm P}/\xi$ \cite{BurgLeeTrott,Barbon} by the effective one.
+Partly (modulo corrections to inflaton potential, which are unlikely to spoil its shape), this refutes the objections of \cite{BurgLeeTrott,Barbon} based on the analysis of scattering amplitudes in EW vacuum background.
+The smallness of the cutoff in this background does not contradict the physical bounds on the Higgs mass originating from the CMB data, for the following reasons.
+The determination of $M_{\rm H}$ takes place, of course, at the TeV scale, which is much below the non-minimal Higgs cutoff $4\pi M_{\rm P}/\xi$, whereas inflationary dynamics and CMB formation occur for $\lambda/16\pi^2\ll 1$ below the {\em running} cutoff $\Lambda(\varphi)=4\pi\varphi/\sqrt\xi$.
+It is the phenomenon of inflation which due to an exponentially large stretching connects these two scales and allows one to probe the physics of the underlying SM by CMB observations at the 500 Mpc wavelength scale.